 As part of this transition, MedBiquitous Consortium members terminated their existing membership that was affiliated with Johns Hopkins Medicine LLC.
-The AAMC will evaluate a new participation model with input from key stakeholders and guided by a new director.
+The AAMC will evaluate a new participation model with input from key stakeholders and guided by the new director, Johmarx Patton.
 During this evaluation period, current members may participate in any scheduled working group meetings and continue collaboration through the MedBiquitous Confluence site.
 We are hopeful you will participate in stakeholder feedback during this transition.

 Will MedBiquitous membership continue to be interprofessional?

 Healthcare is a team effort, and it is important to have many health professions represented in the development of MedBiquitous standards.
 The AAMC will continue to welcome members from multiple health professions.

 Will MedBiquitous membership be international?